COVID-19 and Breast Cancer: What Patients Need to Know

-To help protect yourself from the highly transmissible Delta variant, play it safe and wear a mask when you’re indoors in public if you are in an area of “substantial or high transmission” (use the CDC’s map here; as of August 27, most of the US falls in these categories).
-Review the CDC’s guidelines for mask fit, filtration, and layering to ensure you are maximizing the potential of your mask.
-Wash your hands and try to maintain distance from others in public spaces.
+To help protect yourself from COVID-19—and especially from the Delta and Omicron variants—play it safe and wear a mask when you’re in indoor public spaces if you are in an area of “substantial or high transmission” (use the CDC’s map here; as of early December, most of the U.S. still falls in these categories).
+Review the CDC’s guidelines for mask fit, filtration, and layering to ensure you are maximizing your mask’s protection.
+Wash your hands frequently and try to maintain distance from others in public spaces.

 If you are immunocompromised because of cancer treatment or any other reason, the CDC advises you wear a mask at all times outside your home—even if you are vaccinated.

 The vaccines for COVID-19, like those for influenza and other infectious diseases, all work by introducing your body to a foreign pathogen (or part/piece of one) to kick your immune system into action.
 As your immune system fights back, it develops T and B cells to “remember” how to do so again in the future.
-This means that you are able to develop immunity against COVID-19 without being exposed to it.
-The two-dose Pfizer/BioNTech vaccine, which was granted full FDA approval in August, and the Moderna vaccine do this with mRNA technology, while the one-dose Johnson & Johnson’s Janssen shot is a vector vaccine.
+This means that you can develop immunity against COVID-19 without being exposed to it.
+The two-dose Pfizer/BioNTech vaccine and the Moderna vaccine do this with mRNA technology, while the one-dose Johnson & Johnson’s Janssen shot is a vector vaccine.
 None of the vaccines will give you COVID-19.
 You can read more here.

 No vaccine is 100 percent effective, so it is possible to contract COVID-19 while vaccinated.
 These are called vaccine breakthrough cases.
 The good news is that in the event that you’re infected after vaccination, research has shown that you’re still protected against severe illness and death.